-If you do not follow these expectations, you may be referred to the Office of Community Standards or your dean's office for follow up, and understand that the consequences of regular non-compliance may include removal from campus and/or the University If you have questions, you may raise them with the appropriate University office.
-Northwestern cannot control risks associated with COVID-19 or guarantee that the campus (including any building) is free of the virus, or that you will not be exposed to COVID-19, and that such exposure may result in illness and/or a disruption to my student experience.
+If you have questions, you may raise them with the appropriate University office.
+Northwestern cannot control risks associated with COVID-19 or guarantee that the campus (including any building) is free of the virus, or that you will not be exposed to COVID-19, and that such exposure may result in illness and/or a disruption to your student experience.